d2l-ai/d2l-en/chapter_linear-networks/softmax-regression.md

 i.e., to assess the probability that each category applies.
 The distinction tends to get blurred, in part, because often, even when we only care about hard assignments, we still use models that make soft assignments.

+Even more, there are cases
+where more than one label might be true.
+For instance, a news article might simultaneously cover the topics of entertainment, business, and space flight, but not the topics of medicine or sports.
+As such, categorizing it into one of the above categories on their own would not be very useful.
+This problem is commonly known as [multi-label classification](https://en.wikipedia.org/wiki/Multi-label_classification).
+See :cite:`tsoumakas2007multi` for an overview and :cite:`huang2015bidirectional` for an effective algorithm when tagging images.

-## Classification Problem
+## Classification
 :label:`subsec_classification-problem`

-To get our feet wet, let's start off with a simple image classification problem.
+To get our feet wet, let's start with a simple image classification problem.
 Here, each input consists of a $2\times2$ grayscale image.
 We can represent each pixel value with a single scalar,